Dkottuppally1/dev-assessment/README.md

 # GT Esports Full-Stack Developers Assessment

 Welcome!
-In this short coding exercise, you’ll extend a minimal React app by adding **two small features**.
+In this short coding exercise, you’ll add features onto a very basic version of our web app by adding **two small features**.
 The goal is to see how you approach reading code, extending functionality, and writing clean, understandable code.

 This app is developed using React, Tailwind, and Vite.